Chelsea: Mauricio Pochettino must try to organise chaos into calm if Europe remains realistic target

 The truth hurts.

 Arsenal took their opportunity to add to the Chelsea pile-on with ruthless efficiency, and now the hopelessness feels at its lowest ebb under Pochettino's rule.
 They have fallen short at every decisive juncture.
-Two trips to Wembley (Carabao Cup final and FA Cup semi) didn't even manage to draw a response.
+Not even two trips to Wembley (Carabao Cup final and FA Cup semi) were enough to draw a response.

 And yet, this enigma of a team, which changes its idiosyncrasies from game to game, can still finish among the European spots this season.
 Where is the sense in that?

 This is a side characterised by nonsense and naivety, one that wins 6-0 and loses 5-0 all within the same eight-day period.
-It is one that is full of youthful vibrancy when the going's good, and utter disarray when it's not.
+One that is full of youthful vibrancy when the going's good, and utter disarray when it's not.

 An increasingly frustrated Pochettino has given up trying to suggest Chelsea, in his guise, are particularly far along in their evolution.
 His original 'trust the process' rhetoric has been ditched in favour of a more realistic assessment, hinting that too many players are happy to cruise in the "comfort zone".